 Claims reporting is the most frequently used process for urologists.
 It involves reporting extra CPT Category II codes along with regular billing CPT codes and diagnosis codes on electronic or paper claims submitted to Medicare.
 Medicare then forwards these claims files to the PQRS processor.
-To receive the incentive, you must report at least nine measures covering at least three domains of care, but to avoid the penalty, you only need to report on three measures.
-Regardless of how many measures you report, you must report on at least 50 percent of your applicable patients for each measure must be reported in order to successfully report that measure.
+An EP must report at least nine measures covering at least three domains of care, and at least one of the nine measures must be a cross-cutting measure.
+Regardless of how many measures are reported, at least 50 percent of the applicable patients for each measure must be reported in order to successfully report that measure.

-Registry reporting may be used by both individuals or groups.
-It is accomplished by contracting with a CMS approved data processing service that can compile your patient claims data and generate reports on your behalf directly to the PQRS processor.
-You can use a registry to report either individual measures or a measures group.
-When using individual measures, at least nine measures covering three domains of care to receive the incentive or only 3 measures to avoid the penalty.
-Regardless of the number of measures you choose, you must report on at least 50 percent of your applicable patients for each measure.
-If you report using a measures group is used, the EP or group is only required to report on 20 patients (11 of whom must be Medicare patients).
-However, you must report each measure in the measures group for each of the 20 patients.
+Registry reporting may be used by both individuals or groups (GPRO).
+It is accomplished by contracting with a CMS approved data processing service that can compile patient claims data and generate reports on a provider or practice's behalf directly to the PQRS processor.
+A registry can report either individual measures or a measures group.
+When using individual measures, at least nine measures covering at least three domains of care must be reported, and at least one of the nine measures must be a cross-cutting measure.
+An EP or group practice must report on at least 50 percent of the applicable patients for each measure.
+If a measures group is used, the EP or group is only required to report on 20 patients (11 of whom must be Medicare patients) for each measure.
+However, each measure in the measures group must be reported for each of the 20 patients.

 CMS annually posts a list of authorized registries.
-However, the AUA offers its members PQRSwizard, a urology-specific PQRS-authorized registry, where participants may report on either individual measures or measures groups.
-To learn more about or to sign up and use, log on to the affinity program page.
-Additionally, the American College of Surgeons allows members to report on the PQRS Perioperative Care Measures Group through the Surgeon Specific Registry.
+However, the AUA offers its members a registry reporting option entitled the AUA PQRS Registry, where participants may report on either individual measures or measures groups.

-Direct EHR vendors are those vendors that are certifying an EHR product which will directly submit a provider's or practice's PQRS measures data to CMS in the CMS-specified format(s) on the provider's or practice's behalf.
-If providers or practices are submitting quality measure data directly from an EHR system, they must register for an IACS account.
-Check with your EHR vendor to see if they are a direct EHR vendor.
+Direct EHR vendors are those vendors that are certifying an EHR product which will directly submit a provider or practice's PQRS measures data to CMS in the CMS-specified format(s) on the provider's or practice's behalf.
+If providers or practices are submitting quality measure data directly from an EHR system, they must register for an Enterprise Identify Management (EIDM) Account.
+Check with the EHR vendor to see if they are a direct EHR vendor.

-EHR Data Submission Vendor (DSV) is an entity that collects an EP's or group practice's clinical quality data directly from the EP's or group practice's EHR.
+EHR Data Submission Vendor (DSV) is an entity that collects an EP or group practice's clinical quality data directly from the EP or group practice's EHR.
 In other words, participants submit their data to the DSV, and the DSV submits everything to CMS.
-Check with your EHR vendor to see if they provide this service.
+Check with the EHR vendor to see if they provide this service.

-A Qualified Clinical Data Registry (QCDR), new in 2014, is a CMS-approved entity (such as a registry, certification board, specialty society, etc.) that collects medical and/or clinical data for the purpose of patient and disease tracking to foster improvement in the quality of care furnished to patients.
+A Qualified Clinical Data Registry (QCDR), is a CMS-approved entity (such as a registry, certification board, specialty society, etc.) that collects medical and/or clinical data for the purpose of patient and disease tracking to foster improvement in the quality of care furnished to patients.
 The data submitted to CMS via QCDR covers quality measures across multiple payers and is not limited to Medicare.
-Only individuals may report via a QCDR.
+Individuals and groups may report via a QCDR.
 When reporting via a QCDR, one must report on at least 9 measures covering at least three domains of care, and at least two of the nine measures must be outcome measures OR the nine measures must include at least one outcome measure and one of the following types of measures: resource use, patient experience of care, efficiency/appropriate use, or patient safety.
-A list of CMS-designated QCDRs will be available on the CMS PQRS website in the fall of 2014.
-The AUA is developing a QCDR, the AQUA Registry, which will be available in future years.
+A list of CMS-designated 2016 QCDRs is available on the CMS PQRS website.
+The AUA is developing a QCDR, the AQUA Registry, which will be available later in 2016.

 More information on reporting options can be obtained from the Centers for Medicare & Medicaid Services website.